-Considering the increasing foreign investment in the real estate industry in recent years, MOHURD, MOFCOM, NDRC, PBOC, SAIC, and SAFE jointly promulgated the Opinion on the Regulation of Entry and Administration of Foreign Investment in the Real Estate Market, or Circular No. 171, on July 11, 2006, which may impact foreign investment in the real estate industry in the following areas:
+Considering the increasing foreign investment in the real estate industry in recent years, the MOHURD, the MOFCOM, the NDRC, the PBOC, the SAIC, and the SAFE jointly promulgated the Opinion on the Regulation of Entry and Administration of Foreign Investment in the Real Estate Market, or Circular No. 171, on July 11, 2006, which may impact foreign investment in the real estate industry in the following areas:

 Circular No. 171 requires a foreign invested real estate enterprise, or FIREE, with total investments equating to or exceeding US\$10 million to have a registered capital consisting of no less than 50% of its total amount of investment.
-FIREEs with total investments below US\$10 million shall have a registered capital in amounts pursuant to and consistent with existing regulations.
+FIREEs with total investments below US\$10 million must have a registered capital in amounts pursuant to and consistent with existing regulations.